ant05man/e-commerce-back-end/README.md

 # e-commerce-back-end

 ## Description
+-  Creating a functional API for e-commerce website
 -  Create database using Sequelize
 -  When we enter schema and seed commands
 -  Development database is created and is seeded with data